meditate and be happy

 Let me tell you about an amazing experience I had in Burma in 1993.

 I used to think that meditation only was for the Beatles and hippies.
-But after meeting an east-German born traveler in Jakarta, I really wanted to find out what the fuzz was all about.
+But after meeting an East German-born traveler in Jakarta, I really wanted to find out what the fuzz was all about.

-So, I made my way to the same buddhist monastery where he had stayed, in Thailand.
+So, I made my way to the same Buddhist monastery where he had stayed, in Thailand.
 I didn't know what to expect at all.
-It was my first trip to Thailand and it would also be the first time to set foot in a buddhist monastery.
+It was my first trip to Thailand and it would also be the first time to set foot in a Buddhist monastery.

 The Thai Monastery